 New Year’s Eve 30th Lunar Day

 This is the most important day for the whole family.
-Traditionally, people travel home for a family reunion, and dinner is a very formal occasion. people eat dumplings and have fish for dinner, which is supposed to bring good fortune and an overabundance of money for the new year.
-Both young and old stay up late to let off firecrackers and welcome in the New Year.
+Traditionally, people travel home for a family reunion, and dinner is a very formal occasion. people eat dumplings and have fish for dinner, which is supposed to bring good fortune and an overabundance of money for the New Year.
+Both young and old stay up late to let off firecrackers and welcome in the Chinese New Year.

 New Year’s Day: Day 1

-Most people choose to eat dumplings, hoping to have good fortune in the New Year, because a dumpling’s shape is similar to gold ingots, which was the currency used in ancient times.
+Most people choose to eat dumplings, hoping to have good fortune in the Chinese New Year, because a dumpling’s shape is similar to gold ingots, which were the currency used in ancient times.
 People in South China prefer to eat rice cakes, because rice cakes are a symbol of wealth.